inbn/component-gallery/src/content/about.md

 slug: 'about'
 path: 'about'
 date: '2019-03-25'
+description: 'The Component Gallery is a collection of interface components from real-world design systems'
 ---

-**Started in early 2019, _The Component Gallery_ is the product of an ongoing survey into the components that make up design systems**.
-It exists primarily as a collection of component examples, grouped by the type of component.
-I created this website to help with some of the problems that I experience every day as a front-end developer:
+**_The Component Gallery_ is a collection of interface components from real-world design systems**.
+It's designed to help with some of the problems that I experience every day as a front-end developer:

 1. There are some interface problems that have **already been solved**: there’s no need to reinvent the wheel every time you start a new project.
 Grouping examples by type of component makes it simple to find all the relevant examples for a specific interface problem.
 2. **Naming things is hard**: If you don’t know what to call a thing, looking at what other people are calling similar things is a great place to start.